Geoengineering the Subsurface

 Laboratory Manager

 CO2 is injected at supercritical conditions (scCO2), which provide CO2 with the diffusivity of a gas and the the solvating power of a liquid.
 Carbonation is a reaction between CO2 and metal oxides or silicates that leads to the formation of calcite or other carbonate minerals.
-This type of mineralization of CO2 decreases permeability and increases the brittleness of the material.
+This type of mineralization of CO2 may decrease permeability and increase the brittleness of the material.

 Dissolution